 FIKA at the American Swedish Institute is an award-winning café embracing the spirit of the Swedish fika and bringing the best of new Nordic-inspired cuisine to Minnesota and the region.
 Led by Executive Chef Blake Meier, FIKA offers a seasonally inspired menu dedicated to regional ingredients and Scandinavian traditions.

 Start your day at FIKA and enjoy coffee with fortitude, egg tarts, gravlax smörgås (open faced sandwich), and Swedish-inspired pastries.
 It is the perfect place for morning and lunch meetings.
 We are known for our lunches, serving artful salads, house-made soups, signature dishes such as Swedish meatballs and gravlax, modern versions of Nordic open-faced sandwiches and specialty dishes for lunch and early dinner.
-And don't forget desert.
+And don't forget dessert.
 Wednesdays are a great time to visit when we are open until 8 p.m. for for happy hour (or "After Work" as they say in Sweden) and later dining.
 A finely curated selection of crafted cocktails, beer, wine and house-made aquavit is available.

 On Wednesdays, dinner is served until 8 p.m.